 Our independent and neutral position in the facilitation of trading in global Listed and Swaps markets means that TraditionDATA is independent by definition.
 In addition, as the prices represented are for interbank size, they are relevant to any holder or valuation provider of material positions in any instrument in which we operate.

-Tradition has regional and centralised support teams that understand our data, the markets it comes from and the technology used to capture, manage and deliver that data to the client community.
-We have support systems that not only ensure that once an issue is recorded it is never lost, but which also provides an escalation process that ensures any issue is prioritised and dealt with in the appropriate manner.
+We have regional and centralised support teams that understand our data, the markets it comes from and the technology used to capture, manage and deliver that data to the client community.
+Our support systems are built not only to ensure that once an issue is recorded it is never lost, but which to provide an escalation process that ensures any issue is prioritised and dealt with in the appropriate manner.
 Clients are kept informed of progress with any issues on an ongoing basis until they are resolved.
-TraditionDATA’s support team comprises both FISD and vendor-certified market data engineers.
+Our support team comprises both FISD and vendor-certified market data engineers.